stephomi/nomad-translation/README.md

 - iOS: copy the file in `Nomad/debug.strings` and restart the app
 - Android: copy the file in `Android/data/com.stephaneginier.nomad/files/debug.strings` and restart the app
-- For the [Web version](https://stephaneginier.com/archive/nomad_demo/), simply drag n drop the file
+- For the [Web version](https://stephaneginier.com/archive/nomad_demo/), simply drag & drop the file in the page

 # Documentation